-The critique is of any legal system that accepts such personhood- or personal-alienation contracts as legally valid.
-A bedrock principle of classical liberal jurisprudence is that contracts must be voluntary and non-fraudulent.
-The usual left-wing criticism is just to escalate one's notion of "voluntariness" until the contracts one wants to criticize are seen as "involuntary."
+10This might be contrasted with the usual left-wing criticism that just escalates one's notion of "voluntariness" until the contracts one wants to criticize are seen as "involuntary."

-But the analysis here is that the personhood alienation contract may well be voluntary (i.e., in the obedience 'fulfillment' sense) but such contracts are inherently fraudulent.
+But the analysis here is that the personhood alienation contract may well be voluntary (i.e., in the obedience 'fulfillment' sense) but such contracts are Type I mismatches and thus objectively fraudulent.